Freedom of Information

 The City releases many types of information outside of the Freedom of Information process, this is called routine disclosure.

 Routine disclosure includes information on the City's website, and information that can be requested directly from a branch or department.
-Depending on the information requested, the City may charge a fee as identified in in the General Fees and Charges By-law.
+Depending on the information requested, the City may charge a fee as identified in in the Fees and Charges By-law.

 Some examples of routine disclosure include: